Kim Cespedes

 Cespedes found herself in the spotlight with a “Who’s Hot” article in the February 1977 issue of Skateboarder.
 Brian Gillogly admired her smooth style, carving out bowls and banks, slashing pool coping, and power-sliding at top speed.
 He concluded that attitude was always relaxed, hardly caring that she was making money riding for Tracker Trucks and Hobie.

-The article had some odd moments, as it included a quote by Jon Malvino describing Kim’s aggression as “Classic Polynesian” and then commenting on the origins or her dark complexion.
-Malvino did end up featuring her in his 1976 skateboarding film, “That Magic Feeling,” and considered her a “real stylist.”
-But then he called her “The First Lady of Northern California Skateboarding” even though she was raised in San Diego, but she was certainly renowned for speed, style, and pool-riding.
+The article had some odd moments, as it included a quote by John O’Malley describing Kim’s aggression as “Classic Polynesian” and then commenting on the origins or her dark complexion.
+Jon Malvino ended up featuring her in his 1976 skateboarding film, “That Magic Feeling,” and considered her a “real stylist.”
+But then he called her “The First Lady of Northern California Skateboarding” even though she was raised in San Diego.
+Kim was certainly renowned for speed, style, and pool-riding.

 Kim stated that, “Once you’ve skated parks or pools… there’s no desire to skate anything but the best” – likely referring to the 10 ft Fruit Bowl in Anaheim.
 Her goal was “to push to the limits on my skateboard in pools, bowls, and banks.”
-This was from her interview with John O’Malley in the May 1977 issue of the National Skateboard Review (which she claimed the cover photo).
+This quote was from her interview with John O’Malley in the May 1977 issue of the National Skateboard Review (which she claimed the cover photo taken by Mike Silberg, and had photos by Jeff Ruiz included).

 In August 1977, Kim was featured in a “Pro File” for Skateboard World magazine, with photos of her skating at the Concrete Wave by Stan Sharp.